beiwo07/Risk_index_self_neglect/README.md

 # Results

 We developed a 19-item risk index with a c-statistic of 0.74 and validated it using 100 bootstrapped samples, yielding a corrected accuracy of 0.68.
-The point-based index ranges from 0 to 37 and estimates the probability of self-neglect onset within two years as follows:
+The point-based index ranges from 0 to 37 and estimates the probability of self-neglect onset within two years.

+### Point-based index

 <img src="risk_index.png" width="800">